sevensolutions/traefik-oidc-auth/README.md

 CLIENT_SECRET=...
 ```

-The run `docker compose up` to run traefik locally.
+Then run `task run:external` to run traefik locally.

 Now browse to http://localhost:9080.
 You should be redirected to your IDP.
 After you've logged in, you should be redirected back to http://localhost:9080 and see a WHOAMI page.